JNRowe/jnrowe.github.io/thoughts/disconnect.rst

 It all started with a friend who -- while wearing his tinfoil hat -- preached about how we all need to consider blocking sites that use :abbr:`CDNs (Content Delivery Network)` in much the same way that many of us block web analytics companies.
-We're probably giving up tracking data to the large CDNs then we do the simple analytics companies.
+We're probably giving up more tracking data to the large CDNs then we do to the simple analytics companies.

 The thought popped in to my mind that a whitelist, instead of a blacklist, might actually be workable and since last November I've taken to doing just that.